Steven-1124/starter-hugo-academic/content/authors/admin/_index.md

    # url: https://en.sjtu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests span various topics in economics and design of technology, focusing on human-technology interaction and technology innovation process.
-I use methodologies including data analysis, mathematical modeling, machine learning, experimental design, and simulation.
-Most recently, I work on AI hiring and open-source innovation.
+bio: My research interests span various topics in economics and management.
+I use methodologies including interview, mathematical modeling, experimental design, and survey.
+Most recently, I work on Platform Responsiblity and Social Influence.

 # Interests to show in About widget
 interests:
-  - Economics of AI
+  - Economics
-  - AI in Human Resource Management
+  - Platform Responsibility
-  - Open-source Innovation
+  - Social Welfare

 # Education to show in About widget
 education: